timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 # Build a candlestick chart in Grafana
-Candlestick charts help you visualize the opening, closing, high, and low prices of securities, currencies, and other financial assets for the given time period.
+Candlestick charts show the opening, closing, high, and low prices of financial assets, such as stocks, currencies, and securities.
-It is mainly used in technical analysis.
+They are mainly used in technical analysis, to predict how prices will change.

 They can answer questions like